 No. AIMIS is a centralized entity with an affiliation of surgical “Centers of Excellence”and physician “Practice of Excellence” around the country that provide information to each other, collecting data, evaluating new technologies and procedures while assessing safety.

 Who benefits from AIMIS?

 First and foremost patients.
 AIMIS was formed to educate and inform patients as new minimally invasive surgeries and procedures have become available.
 Patients also benefit as AIMIS evaluates and provides data to surgeons and women’s health specialists comparing new competing technologies.

 What surgical specialties are represented?

 All surgical specialties will have representation over time.
-Currently, the greatest need is in health care for women and the focus is in gynecological surgery specialties.
+Currently, the greatest need is in health care for women and the focus is in gynecological and general surgical specialties.

 |At AIMIS, our goal of safer, more efficacious health care is not limited to the surgical suite.
 For this reason, we have partnered with corporations, hospitals, women’s health specialists and graduates from our program to help make the changes that will make health care for women, and our entire health care system more effective.

 Partnerships are the key to the success of the minimally invasive surgery movement.
 Health care is too complex to assume that just one facet of it can affect the kind of positive change we need.
 Only a synergistic relationship between all parties involved can deliver real results.
 Nobody plays a bigger part in that than our valued corporate leaders and partners.

 If you are, or know of a corporation that would be interested in becoming a corporate partner, please let us know here.